 Since the National Credit Act took effect in 2007, the term “blacklisted’ is no longer used.
 When you apply for credit, your record simply shows your payment habits.
 This is used by the credit provider to determine how likely you are to meet your obligations in the future.

-Next month we are getting into the rands and cents of being handed over to a debt collector.
-We’re going to help you figure out how to get as much as 20% off on your debt by putting together a repayment plan and discuss all the hidden costs involved in being handed over.
+Next week we’re going to help you figure out how to get as much as 20% off on your debt by putting together a repayment plan and discuss all the hidden costs involved in being handed over.

 This series will help you gain control of debts that have spiralled out of control.
 We will explain what it means to be handed over for collection and how that differs from debt review, debt consolidation and insolvency.
 We will help you understand your rights as a consumer and offer some debt management strategies.
 This series is possible with the help of VeriCred, our partners in debt education.